orangejuice0/Ellumia/README.md

 # Ellumia
-The repo for the development of th Ellumia app
+The repository for the development of the Ellumia app